A virtual celebration

 Live stream to your own community

 Connect and learn together using a video live stream this #EdWeek20.
 You could live stream your assembly or a special event to connect with your school community.

 Discover a range of other Virtual activities for EdWeek.

 We want to see how your students, teachers and parents are celebrating Education Week.

 Share photos and videos of your preparation and celebrations on social media using the hashtag #EdWeek20.

-Film everything from how your school is preparing for Education Week to activities during the week, to Learning together tips from your school community.
-Use Schools Video to produce your videos and share them on your social media channels.
+Film everything from how your school is preparing to activities during the week, to Learning together tips from your school community.
+Use Schools Video (staff only) to produce your videos and share them on your social media channels.

 Check the guide to NSW school students returning to face-to-face learning for the latest information on what activities and site usage can take place in schools from Term 3 2020.

 Staff may also want to check the information under 'Planning large school of student events' on in our Physical distancing - practical guide for staff (staff only)